domfarolino/opengl-experiments/README.md

 # opengl-experiments
-Repository accompanying me as I learn more about OpenGL, SDL, and GLEW
+Repository accompanying me as I learn more about OpenGL, SDL, and GLEW.

 This repository will document my experience learning about building OpenGL programs in C++.
 For starters, I'm following [this](https://open.gl) wonderful tutorial to help me get started.
-I'm following the guide on the path of using the Simple DirectMedia Library 2 (SDL2) to create nice windows and respond to events from the OS, and GLEW to ensure the most modern OpenGL functions available at runtime are being used.
+I'm following the guide on the path of using the Simple DirectMedia Library 2 (SDL2) to create windows and respond to events from the OS, and GLEW to ensure the most modern OpenGL functions available at runtime are being used.

 # Installation & Configuration